sprowell/elision/Elision/README.txt

     of your Scala installation (the folder that contains the bin and lib folders).

 4.)
-Install Apache.
+Install Apache Ant.
 Visit http://ant.apache.org/ to download the Ant
     distribution.